 Competitors’ followers are people that like the types of products you sell but (probably) haven’t heard of you yet.
-That’s why it’s the simplest way to find your target audience on social media.
+That’s why it’s the simplest way to find your Instagram target audience.

 Here are some of the things you can learn from researching your competitors’ audience:

 - What types of posts and content bring the most engagement.
 There are 11 different types of Instagram content that brands experiment with to see what works best with their fans.
-Here I’ll list a few but you can check all of them in this article: quotes, lifestyle posts, open-ended questions, behind the scenes, fun facts, promotional posts, video content, or giveaways.
-When you research your competitors’ posts and their engagement you’ll find what works best for your audience too.
+You can check all of them in this article.

 - Check how often they post on Instagram

 - What hashtags bring the most likes

 Since we already mentioned Notion we’ll continue with doing a brief analysis of their competitor on Instagram.

 One of their direct competitors is Evernote which is also an app for business professionals that like to get organized.
 If we check their Instagram account we see a lot of travel-themed image posts but if we check the engagement we notice something interesting.

 The content with the highest engagement rate (comments) is a video with a business-related theme.

 This can save you months of testing to see what resonates with your followers.
 And all you need to do is spend 30 minutes to go over your biggest competitors’ social media and their posts!